LCHansson/LCHansson.github.io/_posts/2014-11-02-Examining-Data-With-Base-R.md

 *To summarize:* `is.na()` and `which()` are useful commands for locating missing values and displaying them in some context (using tabular data). `impute()` can be used to impute values in place of the missing values if needed.

 ## Moving on

-This article introduces a subset of the tools I find myself using recurrently to inspect and analyse data.
-The last thing you saw in the article was how to _impute_ missing values, which is actually not about _learning_ about data but _modifying_ it, a thing that is often called Feature Engineering.
-This will be the topic of further posts in the future.
+This article introduces a subset of the tools I find myself using recurrently for data examination.
+The last thing you saw in the article was how to _impute_ missing values, which is actually not about _learning_ about data but _modifying_ it, in this case using a technique often referred to as Feature Engineering.
+This will be the topic of future posts.

-Seasoned R programmers might also object that many packages, like `Hmisc`, `psych`, `dplyr`, `data.table`, `stats`, and many others have functions for data inspection that are vastly superior to base-R functionality.
-I tend to agree on this, but I thought it'd be nice to provide R beginners (as well as myself) with a basic set of tools that one can easily learn without having to familiarize yourself with the API of any particular package (as any users of dplyr or data.table will tell you, the differences in how data is handled can vary substantially between packages!).
+Seasoned R programmers might also object that many staple R packages, like `Hmisc`, `psych`, `dplyr`, `data.table`, `stats`, and many others have functions for data inspection that are vastly superior to base-R functionality.
+I tend to agree on this, but I thought it'd be nice to provide R beginners (as well as myself) with a basic set of tools that one can easily learn without having to familiarize yourself with the API of any particular package (as anyone familiar with both the dplyr and data.table packages will tell you, the differences in how data is handled can vary substantially between packages!).
 Also, I constantly find myself returning to the base-R functions for the occasions when there is a particular task that my favorite dplyr or Hmisc function doesn't handle as well as it should.

 All the source code on display here can be found in a separate Github repository here: [LCHansson/rTutorials](https://github.com/LCHansson/rTutorials).
 If you think anything in the code should be improved, please consider making a pull request to that repository and I will update this page accordingly.